Top 5 ASX Copper Stocks of 2025

 Revolver is advancing toward a final investment decision on bringing the Dianne copper mine into production.
 So far this year, it has reached some key milestones toward that end, giving its share price a boost.

-In February, the firm finalised the SX/EW process for front-end engineering design, a critical technical milestone required for the AU$1.3 million grant awarded by the Queensland Critical Minerals and Battery Technology Fund the previous year.
+In February, the firm finalised the SX/EW process for front-end engineering design, a critical milestone for the AU$1.3 million grant awarded by the Queensland Critical Minerals and Battery Technology Fund the previous year.

 In preparation for a restart of production at Dianne, Revolver launched a diamond drill program in mid-June.
 The following week, the company announced it had completed the site engineering design, the final requirement needed to satisfy the scope of work outlined in the grant, and as such received the remainder of the grant funding.